A new way to find symbiotic stars: accretion disc detection with continuum survey photometry: Discussion

 \subsection{Completeness of prior searches}

 As shown in \autoref{tableskysy}, the flickering accreting-only symbiotics SkySy 1-6 and (depending on the date of observation) \mbox{SkySy 1-2} could have been missed by any narrow-band emission line photometry survey requiring a minimum H$\alpha$ pseudo-equivalent width of 10\AA, and the flickering accreting-only symbiotics SkySy 1-11 and V1044~Cen could have been missed by any such survey requiring a minimum H$\alpha$ pseudo-equivalent width of 50\AA~(such as the symbiotic searches by \citealt{Corradi2008} and \citealt{Rodriguez2014}).
 Most symbiotic stars have historically been found through objective prism plate surveys, as discussed in \citet{Munari2021}.
 The threshold for the detection of H$\alpha$ amid TiO bands in 20th-century objective prism spectra is to our knowledge not well constrained, but it is probably at least 10\AA.
-This suggests that our SkyMapper selection methods (even without, but especially with, the incorporation of $\sigu$) are less biased against the selection of accreting-only and optically flickering symbiotics than the traditional methods of both narrow-band emission line photometry and objective prism plate surveys.
+This suggests that our SkyMapper selection methods (even without, but especially with, the incorporation of $\sigu$) are less biased against the selection of accreting-only and optically flickering symbiotics than the traditional methods of both narrow-band emission line photometry and objective prism plate surveys---though our colour-colour method has proven effective in finding burning symbiotics too.

 Quantitatively, we have sufficient data to address two overlapping categories of symbiotics to determine what fraction were missing from past surveys: missing symbiotics that can be found in the mostly-symbiotic zone of the u<16 u-g/u-v colour-colour diagram, and missing flickering symbiotics.